Patient Account Services, Healthcare Financial Assistance Program

 Services Eligible for HFA:

 This HFA policy applies to all emergency and other medically necessary care provided by the Western Reserve Hospital, as well as certain other providers delivering emergency or other medically necessary care in Western Reserve Hospital’s facilities.
-Attached is a list of providers, other than the Western Reserve Hospital, delivering such care in Western Reserve Hospital facilities, that specifies which providers are covered by this HFA policy and which are not covered.
+Attached is a list of providers, other than the Western Reserve Hospital, delivering such care in Western Reserve Hospital facilities, that specifies which providers are covered by this HFA policy and which are not covered (see Attachment A).

 The following services are not covered under this HFA policy: